Magnesium Deficiency Symptoms, Causes, How to Treat and FAQs

 Here’s information about the different types of magnesium supplements:

-1. Magnesium Chelate
+1. Magnesium chelate

 Magnesium chelate is highly absorbable by the body and the kind found in foods naturally.
 This type is bound to multiple amino acids (proteins) and used to restore magnesium levels.

-2. Magnesium Citrate
+2. Magnesium citrate

 This is magnesium combined with citric acid.
-Magnesium citrate may have a laxative effect in some cases when taken in high doses, but is otherwise safe to use for improving digestion and preventing constipation.
+Magnesium citrate may have a laxative effect in some cases when taken in high doses, but it is otherwise safe to use for improving digestion and preventing constipation.

-3. Magnesium Chloride Oil
+3. Magnesium chloride oil

 An oil form of magnesium, magnesium chloride can be applied to skin.
 It’s also given to people who have digestive disorders that prevent normal absorption of magnesium from their food.
-Athletes sometimes use magnesium oil to increase energy and endurance, to dull muscle pain, and to heal wounds or skin irritation.

-4. Magnesium Glycinate
+4. Magnesium glycinate

 Highly absorbable, magnesium glycinate is recommended for anyone with a known magnesium deficiency and less likely to cause laxative effects than some other magnesium supplements.

-5. Magnesium Threonate
+5. Magnesium threonate

 Magnesium threonate has a high level of absorbability/bioavailability since it can penetrate the mitochondrial membrane.
 This type is not as readily available, but as more research is conducted, it may become more widely used.

-6. Magnesium Orotate
+6. Magnesium orotate

 These supplements have orotic acid, and magnesium orotate is beneficial to the heart.

-7. Magnesium Sulfate
+7. Magnesium sulfate

 A combination of magnesium, sulfur and oxygen that is sold as Epsom saltmagnesium sulfate is usually added to baths as it seeps through the skin, relieving sore muscles and promoting relaxation.